In May I had my best friend and his girlfriend coming for the first time in Thailand.

 It's definitely not good if you're going on the island for the first time or if like us you want to do activities and party during your stay.

-Good thing is you can take taxi boats any time of the day (the night is more tricky) to go around the island and back to the main part.
-But if you don't take the boat from the hotel that only travel twice a day, you will have to pay every-time.
+The good thing is you can take taxi boats any time of the day (the night is more tricky) to go around the island and back to the main part.
+But if you don't take the boat from the hotel that only travels twice a day, you will have to pay every-time.